archlinux/aur/README.md

     -n --no-confirm
         Don't ask for confirmations.
 Applys to remove and install operations.

+    -d --dry-run
+        Just print what would be done.

     USE CASES / EXAMPLES:
         # generate an initial package-list